phetsims/phet-info/doc/fluent-translation-guide.md

 - The a11y view is an HTML file that can be found next to the simulation's HTML file.
 For example, navigate to `http://localhost:8080/greenhouse-effect/greenhouse-effect_a11y_view.html` when you are running a development server.
 - The A11y View displays the screen reader content in a simulation and provides documentation on how and when content is read to the user.
 - Run the simulation in English first to familiarize yourself with the content.
 Then, run it in your language by adding the query parameter ?locale={{LOCALE_CODE}} to the URL (e.g., ?locale=es for Spanish).
-- If the simulation supports Voicing, enable it in the Preferences Dialog.
-Play with the simulation to hear the Voicing content in context.
+- If the simulation supports Voicing, enable it in the Preferences menu.
+Play with the simulation to test the Voicing content in context.

 ### 3) Find or Create Translated Strings in the babel Repository
 - Translated accessibility strings using Fluent.js are stored in the Babel repository: